ZoeLeBlanc/is310-computing-humanities-2022/_materials/getting_data/07-notebook-assignment.md

 Let's take a deeper dive into the datasets underlying *The Pudding* "Film Dialogue" article [https://pudding.cool/2017/03/film-dialogue/](https://pudding.cool/2017/03/film-dialogue/).
 So far we have worked with the film scripts and now we will bringing in additional data from the *The Pudding* website.

-1. Create a new jupyter notebook and read in the three datasets from the Github repository [https://github.com/matthewfdaniels/scripts/](https://github.com/matthewfdaniels/scripts/).
+1. Create a new Jupyter notebook and read in the three datasets from the Github repository [https://github.com/matthewfdaniels/scripts/](https://github.com/matthewfdaniels/scripts/).
 Take a look at the documentation in the repository and discuss what you think each file contains.
 2. Once you've loaded in the data into the notebook, discuss what data you think the columns contain and check if there's any missing data.
 3. Try to answer the following questions:
    1. How could we tell if the amount of dialogue was increasing over time in movies?
 How might this influence the assessment about the breakdown of gender dialogue?